 Table 3.1: Definition of time periods used in study.

 Maxima in tornado activity occur in the south central United States during the four-month study period (Figure 3.1).
 January and February appear to be quite similar, with most frequent tornado occurrences in an area from northeastern Arkansas southward to central Mississippi.
-Although the maximum frequency of tornadoes remains in northeastern Arkansas in March, a general increase in tornado outbreak activity into the early spring is evident from March through April and a distinct westward expansion of tornado occurrence into the southern Great Plains is also noted.
+Although the maximum frequency of tornadoes remains in northeastern Arkansas in March, the general pattern indicates an increase in tornado outbreak activity into the early spring from March through April and a distinct westward expansion of tornado occurrence into the southern Great Plains is also noted.
 Local maxima occur in northern Texas and northern Alabama beginning in mid-March (M16).
 By the end of the four-month period of study, the area most prone to tornado outbreaks has shifted westward to northeastern Texas and southern Oklahoma.

 It is important to note that tornado occurrence is certainly not limited to the south-central and southeastern U.S. during the winter and early spring (Figure 3.1).
 Tornadoes have occurred further north of these areas in each monthly and mid-monthly period.
 Strong and even violent tornadoes in tornado outbreaks have occurred in these areas in January (e.g., F3 in southern Wisconsin on January 7, 2008), February (e.g., F4 near Saint Louis, Missouri on February 10, 1959), March (e.g., F5 near Hesston, Kansas on March 13, 1990), and April (e.g., F5 near Xenia, Ohio on April 3, 1974).
 April appears to be the month with most frequent tornado outbreak occurrence in these areas, although Figure 3.1 suggests that tornadoes can occur in a large area east of the Rocky Mountains regardless of month of occurrence.